askpng/solarpowered/README.md

 It is recommended to run `append solarpowered-ex-setup` upon installation.
 This enables the B550 suspend fix systemd service, configures necessary kernel arguments & local `initramfs` regeneration, and enables GNOME Variable Refresh Rate.
 It is recommended to reboot afterwards.

-## solarizzed-gnome - bazzite-deck-gnome with some pretties and
+## solarizzed-gnome - bazzite-deck-gnome with personal additions

-README under construction
+Minimal modifications to `bazzite-deck-gnome` with several layered packages for my personal use.

 # Installation

 You can install by rebasing from Silverblue or generating an ISO file yourself.
-If you decide to give this a go, and would like to provide feedback and/or suggestions, feel free to open a new issue!
+If you decide to give this a go, and would like to provide feedback and/or suggestions, feel free to open a new issue.

 ## Rebase
 To rebase from a Silverblue installation, follow the steps below.